External freedom to speak up policy for NHS workers

 • how long the issues have been going on for

-• where they are occurring and who is involved
+• where the issues are occurring and who is involved

-• if you have any supporting documentation or evidence; this may help us to make a decision.
+• if you have any supporting documentation or evidence; this can help us to make a decision

-If you require additional support to speak to us, please let us know at any stage and we will do our best to make alternative suitable arrangements.
+If you require additional support to contact us, please let us know at any stage and we will do our best to make alternative suitable arrangements.

 Confidentiality